openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/smartplug_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
+Reserved for communication with main controller

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Status on/off

 Send control command BASIC_SET 0x00/0xFF
 This group is assigned to the Smart Plug status On/Off.
 It allows sending the control command BASIC_SET 0x00/0xFF to associated devices whenevert the Smart Plug is turned On or Off.

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Load dependent

 sending control commands BASIC_SET 0x00/0xFF depending on current load This groups allows to send control commands BASIC_SET 0x00/0xFF to associated devices depending on the current load.
 This association group is configured through the parameters no. 50, 51 and 52.

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: Secure Status On/Off

 Send control command BASIC_SET 0x00/0xFF
 This group is equivalent to association group 2, except commands are sent securily encapsulated.

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ### Group 5: Secure Load dependent

 sending control commands BASIC_SET 0x00/0xFF depending on current load This group is equivalent to association group 3, except commands are sent securily encapsulated.

-This group supports 5 nodes.
+Association group 5 supports 5 nodes.

 ## Technical Information